rust-lang/rust/text/0000-dyn-trait-syntax.md

 - `&dyn Trait` might give the impression that `&dyn` is a third type of reference alongside `&` and `&mut`.

+- In general, favoring generics over trait objects makes Rust code take longer to compile, and this change may encourage more of that.

 # Rationale and Alternatives
 [alternatives]: #alternatives